Genera1Developer/Project-Auto/README.md

 - Middleware allows for modularity and flexibility in handling application functionality.
 - Request logging provides valuable insights for troubleshooting.
 - Docker integration enables efficient and portable deployment.
-- Additional files provide advanced functionality for session management, analytics, scalability, health monitoring, and performance optimization.
+- Additional files provide advanced functionality for session management, analytics, scalability, health monitoring, performance optimization, and custom proxy routing.
 These files are optional but recommended for a more robust application.